lazasof/snake_nn_Ai/README.md

 this model needs more parameter choosing, the ai learns extremely fast to avoid walls but is to incentivised to go to the apple<br>
 bad results!<br>
 ################################################## <br>
 as expected the same things happen with leaky rely.
-In conclusion relu is better
+In conclusion relu is better(no diyng relu problem)

-in later implementations i want to try halmiltonian paths. and maze traversing algorithms. adverserial, generative maybe... and surely genetic!!!!!
+in later implementations i want to try halmiltonian paths. and maze traversing algorithms. generative maybe... and surely genetic!!!!!(any adverserial idea is welcome)